astropy/astropy/docs/cosmology/io/index.rst

 ============

-The :mod:`astropy.cosmology.io` package provides a unified interface for reading, writing, and converting |Cosmology| objects.
+The :mod:`astropy.cosmology.io` package provides a unified interface for reading, writing, and converting |Cosmology| instances.
 Most of the features of this package are accessible through the |Cosmology| class, which provides the methods |Cosmology.read|,
 |Cosmology.write|, |Cosmology.to_format|, and |Cosmology.from_format| for reading,
 writing, and converting |Cosmology| objects, respectively.